 Post Tagged with: "Famous Scholars of Baghdad"

-Abbasid Caliph al-Mansur founded Baghdad on July 20, 762 C.E., intending it to serve as the capital of Islam and calling it “Madinat-us-Salaam,” or City of Peace.
-Baghdad was also known as the Round City because it was constructed in a circular shape, consisting of towering semi-circle city walls on the right and left
+The Founding of Baghdad Abbasid Caliph al-Mansur founded Baghdad on July 20, 762 C.E., intending it to serve as the capital of Islam and calling it “Madinat-us-Salaam,” or City of Peace.
+Baghdad was also known as the Round City because it was constructed in a circular shape, consisting of towering semi-circle city walls on the

-Islam was the major catalyst which enabled Baghdad to reach its glorified stature.
+Islam: More than just a religion Islam was the major catalyst which enabled Baghdad to reach its glorified stature.
 In addition to encouraging the gathering of knowledge and the use of reasoning, Islam was more than just a religion.
-Being a “way of life”, it was not confined to the mosque but was apparent in everyday activities of people.
-The
+Being a “way of life”, it was not confined to the mosque but was apparent in